Kappaccinoh/webscraping/README.md

 Theorised File Checking Process
 1. scrape and parse 5 search engines
+2. (REDUNDANT) flatten hierarchy (technically can do in part 1 but its easier to detect for scraping failure)
-2. run through AIChecker
+3. run through AIChecker
-3. human manual verification
+4. human manual verification
-4. manual uploading of verified folders to onedrive
+5. manual uploading of verified folders to onedrive

 current file structure
 scraper.py - driver of the downloading process (done)